 Overall, responses about activities conducted reflected diverse perspectives: some participants saw supporting mental health and wellbeing as a core activity, while others confined their role to signposting to other services.
-Most activities related directly to key library services, such as providing a specific resource collection.
+Most activities related directly to key library services, such as providing a specific collection of resources.
 Responses suggested that the main approaches were based on the print collection, either via selfhelp books (79%) or through leisure reading (72%).
-Encouraging good study practices such as taking regular breaks, using promotional campaigns (60%) was quite common.
-The creation of dedicated spaces or spatial redesign were seen as potential areas for intervention.
+Encouraging good study practices, such as taking regular breaks, via promotional campaigns (60%) were quite common.
+The creation of dedicated spaces or spatial redesign were seen also as potential areas for intervention.
 Such activities can be said to be rooted in common understandings and capabilities of a library, e.g. as a collection and a space.
-In some institutions a wide range of activities (e.g. houseplant give-aways, inspirational quotes, imposter syndrome workshops) were given as examples.
+In some institutions a wide range of activities (e.g. houseplant give-aways, inspirational quotes, imposter syndrome workshops) to were given as examples.
 Considering why these mental health activities were being conducted indicated that the library's focus often reflected university priorities, but not in a passive way.
 The library was actively seeking to engage with the agenda.
 Respondents were aware of the inclusion of mental health within university policy and were influenced by the prevailing discourse around mental health.
-Although not directly addressed in the survey, there was no mention of additional budget in freetext responses (instead references were made to budget constraints); further informal discussion confirmed that library services were allocating existing resource into student mental health.
+Although not directly addressed in the survey, there was no mention of additional budget or resource in free-text responses (instead references were made to budget constraints); further informal discussion confirmed that library services were allocating existing resource into student mental health.

-Open text responses2 highlighted student issues that libraries felt they could respond to.
+Open text responses highlighted areas of focus, which emphasised student issues that they could respond to.